eea/wise.msfd/README.rst

 - Allow translation of 2012 report data
 - Allow translation by TLs
 - Redo the translation integration (use ajax to load field value)
-- Fix download as excel
 - add form unload warning for assessment editing
 - create the notification system

 - Art8 2012: missing field 'ImpactsPressureWater/Seabed: SumInfo2', 'Indicator [RelatedIndicator]'
 - Art8 2012 Italy D5(other countries, descriptors too): match nodes where there are no indicators reported, or only GESOther is reported
 - Art9 2012 ALL countries: include D1 criterions/indicators in D6??

 - Art10 2012: missing field 'Feature [Target code]'
 - Art10 2012 italy D6: report table almost empty, report xml has data.
 The implementation is wrong?
 - Art10 2012 Italy D6, D8: how to get threshold value from Art9 when indicators do not match ex.
 6.1(art9) vs 6.1.2(art10), 8.1 vs 8.1.1
 - Art10 2012 Latvia: description (from db) for indicators '5.1.1-indicator 5.1A' etc is not in the excel, are these needed?
 - Art10 2012 Italy (DONE): DescriptorCriterionIndicator values are repeated
 - Better D1.x differentiation for 2012 reports
-- Titluri la pagini (pt hinds la tab titles in browser)
+- Always get the proper criterion title in report listings

 Immediate TODOs for the MSFD Search engine
 ------------------------------------------